-A log must be kept of the issuance of each temporary tag, and the log must be kept for two years (a form for the log sheet, called "TC-210", can be obtained from the County Clerk).
-The log must show the issuing dealer's name and address, the tag number, the date of delivery of the vehicle to the purchaser, the name of the purchaser, the complete VIN, the make and model, year, and the expiration date of the tag.
+A log must be kept of the issuance of each temporary tag, and the log must be kept for two years (a form for the log sheet, called "TC96-210", can be obtained on your dealer website under the resources tab).
+The log must show at the top of the form the issuing dealer's name and address, then all remaining blocks must be filled in with the required information and must be legibly handwritten or typed.

-A dealer as well as the dealer's employee who improperly issues a temporary tag may each be prosecuted for a Class A Misdemeanor, (KRS 186A.990 [5]) which carries a penalty of a fine of up to \$500 or a jail sentence up to twelve months or both.
+A dealer as well as the dealer's employee who improperly issues a temporary tag may each be prosecuted for a Class A Misdemeanor, which carries a fine of up to \$500.00 or a jail sentence up to 12 months or both.
+Effective June 27, 2025, HB 783 Amends the processes for use of temporary tags for motor vehicles sold by the dealer.
+Prohibits the use of a temporary tag on salvage title vehicles and sets penalty provision for violation that levies from \$1,000 to \$2,000 per violation, and a revocation of the dealer's license.